Sonic4D: Spatial Audio Generation for Immersive 4D Scene Exploration: Related Work

 \subsection{Sound Source Localization}

 Sound source localization aims to find the location of sound sources in an image or video frame.
 Initial studies~\cite{senocak2018learning, chen2021localizing, senocak2023sound, um2023audio} addressed this problem by leveraging methods like cross-modal attention and contrastive learning to establish effective alignment between audio and visual modalities, mainly focusing on single sound source localization.
-Some works have taken this further to achieve multi-sound source localization~\cite{hu2020discriminative, mo2023audio, kim2024learning}, enabling the simultaneous localization of multiple sound sources from mixed audio and visual inputs.
+Some works have taken this further to achieve multi-sound source localization~\cite{mo2023audio, kim2024learning}, enabling the simultaneous localization of multiple sound sources from mixed audio and visual inputs.
 However, these approaches focus on exploring audio–visual alignments and cannot localize sound sources without ground-truth audio.
-Moreover, due to the complexity of three‑ and even four‑dimensional scenarios, few works~\cite{he2024sound3dvdet} has addressed sound source detection or localization in 3D space.

-Recently, the rapid advancement of Multimodal Large Language Models~\cite{zhao2023bubogpt,munasinghe2024videoglamm,li2024groundinggpt} (MLLMs) has made it possible to perform audio-visual grounding with strong generalization capabilities.
+Recently, the rapid advancement of Multimodal Large Language Models~\cite{munasinghe2024videoglamm,li2024groundinggpt} (MLLMs) has made it possible to perform audio-visual grounding with strong generalization capabilities.
 In this work, we leverage the powerful prior knowledge of pretrained MLLMs to directly perform pixel-level visual grounding on the video input for sound source localization, followed by back-projection into 3D space to achieve accurate 3D sound source positioning and further spatial audio simulation.